« Previous Page

 The possibility of suicide is most serious when a person has a plan for

-committing suicide that includes:
+suicide that includes:

 People who are considering suicide often are undecided about